davepinch/pinchy.cc/scratchpad.md

 This page is a scratchpad of rough notes and ideas.
 Feel free to send a PR if you want to implement something or send me to an implementation on your blog.

+# Catching Fragments #Lofty Thoughts
+For fragments still in the fragments folder, connect them randomly.

 # Hierarchical pattern #Lofty Thoughts
 Organize writing (cues, fragments, etc.) into a hiearchy.
 Each item that becomes its own stream, is changed from a file to folder.